-Jessica Wedden from Ontario, Canada is a 15 year old fiddler, trick fiddler, step dancer,
+Jessica Wedden from Ontario, Canada is a 16-year-old fiddler, trick fiddler, step dancer,

-She has been developing and refining her own unique style from her teaching sessions with professional
+of Maberly.
+Jessica has since been developing and refining her own unique style from her former private lessons

-fiddle teacher, Cindy Thompson, and very much draws from others such as Shane Cook, Tim Chaisson of the
+fiddle teacher, Cindy Thompson of Almonte.
+Jessica also draws from others, such as Shane Cook, Tim Chaisson

 (Celtic Life Magazine - Jessica Wedden).

-the seven time Juno Award winning Mercy Brothers Band; performed at Ottawa’s Marvest at CityFolk Music
+the seven time Juno Award winning Mercy Brothers Band.
+Another performance cherished by Jessica, was

 winning fiddler Ashley MacIsaac at the 2017 Festival of Small Halls Ontario, where she received a

-standing ovation and accompanied him on stage for a couple of fiddle tunes.
-Also, she advanced to the
+standing ovation and he asked her to accompany him on stage for a couple of fiddle tunes.

 Jessica performs for special events, music festivals, fairs, private house parties, weddings, funerals, schools,

 Jessica thoroughly enjoys each opportunity to share her music.
-With her extreme dedication no doubt she will thrive as a professional performer,
+With her extreme dedication there is no doubt she will thrive as a professional performer,

 Fiddling is her passion!